Instant Ermine Buttercream: A No-Cook Version of Ermine

 WHY:

 The secret to a super smooth texture on your Ermine buttercream is whisking.
-You’re going to thoroughly whisk during this step to ensure that the starches and sugars are evenly distributed.
+You will thoroughly whisk during this step to ensure that the starches and sugars are evenly distributed.
 This reduces the risk of a clumpy paste and buttercream.

 HOW:

 In a bowl, add the Instant ClearJel and sugar (1a).
 Whisk until completely combined (1b).
 While whisking the entire time, add the cold milk (1c).
-Continue whisking vigorously until you see no traces of powder (1d).
-Using cold milk ensures we can disperse the sugar and flour before it starts to thicken; this prevents clumping of the final flour paste.
+Continue vigorously whisking until you see no traces of powder (1d).
+Using cold milk ensures we can disperse the sugar and Instant ClearJel before it thickens, preventing clumping of the final paste.

-Sugar is highly hygroscopic, meaning it has a high affinity for surrounding water and is going to yank it towards itself.
-This makes it difficult for the Instant ClearJel to work and thicken initially, but is also a good thing as it prevents clumps from forming and promotes an even thickening action throughout the milk.
-As the mil warms and as you continue to whisk it will thicken up.
+Sugar is highly hygroscopic, meaning it has a high affinity for surrounding water and will yank it towards itself.
+This makes it difficult for the Instant ClearJel to work and thicken initially, but it is also good as it prevents clumps from forming and promotes an even thickening action throughout the milk.
+As the milk warms and you continue to whisk, it thickens.

-You can test the progress of your paste if you feel the paste by rubbing some in between your fingers; in the beginning of this process you will likely still feel some undissolved sugar granules and starch granules from the Instant ClearJel.
+You can test the progress of your paste if you feel the paste by rubbing some between your fingers; at the beginning of this process, you will likely still feel some undissolved sugar granules and starch granules from the Instant ClearJel.

-Allow the paste to sit for a few minutes, whisk again (1e) and feel the paste (1f).
-It should feel a very smooth paste and perhaps still a bit runny.
+Allow the paste to sit for a few minutes, whisk again (1e), and feel the paste (1f).
+It should feel a very smooth paste and runny.
 If you pull your whisk up, some will drip off.
 If you also feel just the tiniest bit of sugar granules, that’s ok.
-By the time you’re done aerating the butter in the next step it will be entirely or 99% smooth and the sugar will dissolve in the water contained in the butter.
+When you’re done aerating the butter in the next step, it will be entirely or 99% smooth, and the sugar will dissolve in the water in the butter.

 STEP 2 | AERATE THE BUTTER.